ChuJiaWen/ChuJiaWen/README.md

 - 👋 Hi, I’m @ChuJiaWen
-- 👀 I’m interested in Computer Engineering
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning CS in BU
+- 🌱 I’m currently a master student in CS at Comlumbia University
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: Email me at sab1025@bu.edu
+- 📫 How to reach me: Email me at chu.jiawen@columbia.edu

 <!---
 ChuJiaWen/ChuJiaWen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.